Justin's Workshop

 My Family hired coach 280 for my 21st Birthday attached specially to the 215PM Buckfastleighto Totnes, I was the only member of the party not to

-ride in the Pullman that day Crying or Very sad I rode on the footplate of baby pannier 1638 instead OK
+ride in the Pullman that day I rode on the footplate of baby pannier 1638 instead

 At Totnes riverside we were joined by and double headed back to Buckfastleigh by newly restored baby prairie 4588 a really great day.